 Study Costs at the University of Tokyo

-By understanding the application process and its associated costs, you can better prepare for a successful application and can move on to learn more about the pricing related to the tuition of your specific program.
+By understanding the application process and its associated costs, you can better prepare for a successful application and move on to learn more about the tuition fees for your specific program.

 Bachelor’s Tuition Costs